minprog/programming-2/40 Workshops/10 Workshop 1/20 Exercises.md

 ### Pretty printing

-**Optional**: Now, for something completely different... a discussion on how to print strings, most prettily...
+Optional: Now, for something completely different... a discussion on how to print strings, most prettily...

 Note that none of the commas are in this output!
 To do that you want something